Pavlikeni

 Pavlikeni (Павликени [pɐvliˈkɛni]) is a town in Veliko Tarnovo Province, Northern Bulgaria, about 41 kilometers from the city of Veliko Tarnovo.
 It is the administrative centre of the homonymous Pavlikeni Municipality.
-As of December 2010, the town has a population of 11,604 inhabitants.
+As of December 2010, the town had a population of 11,604.

 History

 Pavlikeni was a centre of ceramics and pottery in Antiquity as evidenced by the remains from Roman and Thracian times.
 Its name derives from the Paulicians, a Christian sect settled in Thrace by Leo the Isaurian.
 The modern town emerged in the 13th–14th centuries as a village initially called Marinopoltsi.

 During the Ottoman rule of Bulgaria, the demographics of the village changed significantly, as many Turks settled to make it a purely Turkish village.
 After the Liberation of Bulgaria from Ottoman rule in 1877–1878, the Turks left to be replaced by Bulgarians from the Balkan Mountains and the villages of the plains.
 After the Liberation Pavlikeni developed as a centre of craftsmanship and trade, with many new buildings being constructed.
 Pavlikeni acquired town status in 1943 owing much to its position on the Sofia-Varna railway line.